4 incredible off-the-grid hotels in Norway

 Norwegians have crafted some exceptional living spaces within their uplifted, glacially-scoured world, which is great news for architecture tragics like myself who want a dash of design with their nature, but who don’t want to compromise either.
 The further you go off the grid here, the more you’ll be inspired not just by the calibre of design, both natural and built, but also the calibre of the people you’ll meet.

-Adventure on the doorstep
+1. Adventure is on the doorstep of Manshausen

 In the Steigen coastal district of northern Norway, Randi Skaug was crossing the small channel that separates Naustholmen, the island she owns, from the island where I was staying, Manshausen, owned by Børge Ousland.
 We’d arranged to have coffee.
 Randi was the first Norwegian woman to summit Mount Everest.
 Børge was the first person from anywhere to walk alone and unsupported to the North Pole and has photos of polar bears sniffing his sled.
 Norwegians have a rare affinity for nature, but there’s a downside.
 Come here and you might feel like you’ve spent your whole life seriously underachieving.